Examples

 I’ve organized the examples around recurring situations where teams tend to want an outside perspective: when something is stuck, high-stakes, or hard to see clearly from the inside.

-The through-line isn’t a role or a method.
-It’s a focus on clarity first — and on leaving people and systems better positioned than before.
+The through-line is a focus on clarity first — not a role or a method — and on leaving people and systems better positioned than before.

 At a glance